DennisSmuda/dennissmuda/README.md

 ## Hi there 👋

 <!-- Developer from germany :) -->
 I'm Dennis and I do things on the web!
-Mostly Frontend but I like to dabble. :)
+Mostly Frontend but I like to dabble 😄

 Feel free to checkout my [website](https://dennissmuda.com/), some of my [sketches](https://playground.dennissmuda.com/) or  [repositories](https://github.com/DennisSmuda?tab=repositories) here on github.